How to Teach Perspective

 Moral of the story: emotion + perspective = wildly different retellings.

-👉 You don’t have to traumatize your class, but a silly version (parent volunteer in a banana costume, maybe?) would get your students thinking—and laughing.
+👉 You don’t have to traumatize your class, but a silly version (parent volunteer in a banana costume, maybe?) would get your students thinking and laughing.

-“What Do You See?”
+Activity #2 – “What Do You See?”
 Pictures

 You know the ones: is it a duck or a rabbit?
 An old lady or a young woman?
 These optical illusions are perfect for launching a conversation about perspective.